lape/larsp-website/src/_posts/2023-08-09-barcode-pdfs-with-ruby-on-rails.md

 category: rails
 ---

 For a project, I was researching methods to generate individual PDFs with imprinted EAN barcodes.
-Some of the how-tos and blog articles I found were quite old, and it was not directly obvious if the solution still works and can be recommended in 2023.
-The following represents my short note-taking of a decent way to do this.
-There may be other or better ways, but this one works for me.
+Some of the how-tos and blog articles I found were quite old, and it was not always immediately obvious if the solution still works and could be recommended in 2023.
+The following represents my short notes of a working way to do this.
+There may be other or better ways, but this one worked for me.

-[Barby](https://github.com/toretore/barby) is a barcode generator library for Ruby.
+Barby is a barcode generator library for Ruby.
 It generates a barcode as an image or as a PDF.
-For creating the actual PDF with background image I am using the [Prawn](https://github.com/prawnpdf/prawn) PDF generation library for Ruby.
+For creating the actual PDF with background image I am using the Prawn PDF generation library for Ruby.
 It produces PDFs from scratch and annotates existing PDFs with text, images, and barcodes.

 I am using two model classes, one for the voucher with the _code_ property (which shall be printed as a barcode), and one for the PDF generation.
 The PDF generation class is a subclass of _Prawn::Document_.
 It takes a path and a code as arguments and generates a PDF with the barcode imprinted.
 The voucher class creates a temporary file, calls the PDF generation class, and returns the path to the temporary file.
 As we are using Rails _Tempfile_, the temporary file is deleted automatically when the Rails process exits.